California Water Service Group Supplier Code of Conduct

 - Forced Labor

-- Not to use involuntary labor or require payment of fees or the surrendering of identification (immigration or work permit documents) as a condition of employment.
+- Suppliers shall never use involuntary labor or require the payment of fees or the surrendering of identification (immigration or work permit documents) as a condition of employment.

-- Not to traffic workers or in any other way exploit workers by means of threat, force, coercion, abduction, or fraud.
+- Suppliers shall never traffic workers or in any other way exploit workers by means of threat, force, coercion, abduction, or fraud.

 - Child Labor

-- Follow all applicable laws and regulations with respect to working hours and days of rest.
+- Suppliers shall follow all applicable laws and regulations with respect to wages, working hours, days of rest, and worker benefits.

 - Collective Bargaining

-- Recognize and respect the rights of employees to freedom of association and collective bargaining in accordance with local laws.
+- Suppliers shall recognize and respect the rights of employees to freedom of association and collective bargaining in accordance with local laws.

-- Not penalize or subject to harassment or intimidation workers for the non-violent exercise of their right to join or refrain from joining such legal organizations.
+- Suppliers shall not penalize or subject to harassment or intimidation workers for the non-violent exercise of their right to join or refrain from joining such associations and worker organizations.

 Supplier Code of Conduct Flow Down

-- We encourage our suppliers to have practices in place to support compliance with laws, regulations, and expectations related to or addressed expressly within the Supplier Code of Conduct.
-We encourage our suppliers to implement their own written code of conduct, and to flow down the principles of a code of conduct to the entities that furnish goods and services to the supplier.
+- We encourage our suppliers to have practices in place to support compliance with laws, regulations, and expectations related to, or addressed expressly within the Supplier Code of Conduct.
+We encourage our suppliers to implement their own written code of conduct, and to apply the principles of such code of conduct to the entities that furnish goods and services to the supplier.